 Choline for Dogs

 Choline is a necessary component of the phospholipid cell membrane.
-It supports healthy brain and liver function, and is occasionally used as part of a treatment plan for pets with epilepsy.
+It supports healthy brain and liver function, and it is occasionally used as part of a treatment plan for pets with epilepsy.

-Do Dogs Need Vitamin Supplements?
+Do Dogs Need Vitamins or Supplements?

 Foods catered toward different life stages, like puppy food, adult dog food, and senior dog food, contain different levels of certain vitamins, depending on the requirements of that life stage.
-This is especially important for large breed puppy foods, as these breeds can develop diseases, such as hip dysplasia, if their food contains vitamins and minerals, like calcium, that make them grow too quickly.
+This is especially important for large-breed puppy foods, as these breeds can develop diseases, such as hip dysplasia, if their food contains vitamins and minerals, like calcium, that make them grow too quickly.

 Dogs fed an appropriate commercial diet should not require vitamin supplements unless recommended otherwise by a veterinarian.
 Dogs fed a homemade diet, on the other hand, may require supplements to ensure that they are getting enough vitamins with their meals.
-However, these vitamins should be given to match the diet, according to veterinary nutritionist Susan Wynn, DVM.
+However, these vitamins should be given to match the diet, according to veterinary nutritionist Dr. Susan Wynn, DVM.
 Simply feeding these dogs a vitamin with dinner is not enough.

 Are There Risks Associated With Dog Vitamins?